zdawson/gabby/gabbySpecification.md

 Lines
 --------------

 Dialogues contain any number of lines.
-This is where you can add content to your conversations.
+This is where you can add content to your dialogues.

-Lines can be either player-facing or internal to the dialogue engine.
-Most lines will be dialogue lines spoken by an NPC to the player, but could also be options, actions, jumps, etc. as defined elsewhere in this spec.
+Lines are typically either spoken dialogue or instructions to the dialogue engine, such as actions or conditionals.
+In some cases, the line should not be displayed.

 Lines always begin with a unique designator, used by the dialogue engine to define how to handle a line when executing dialogue.